Updated: July 29, 2023

-There is a thin line between being frugal and being cheap (take the test here), and I choose to stay as close as possible to that line, without crossing over.
+There is a thin line between being frugal and being cheap (take the test here), and I choose to stay as close as possible to that line without crossing over.

 Why?
-Because being as frugal as I can be has allowed me to “afford happiness”.
+Because being as frugal as I can be has allowed me to “afford happiness.”

 Here are some of the reasons why I say this…

-Because I don’t spend on the unnecessary, I have more money to spend on the essentials and could afford the best quality (and often more expensive) brands – like the running shoes I bought with all the “tech features” that will help me avoid injuries and run better.
+Because I don’t spend on the unnecessary, I have more money to spend on the essentials and can afford the best quality (and often more expensive) brands – like the running shoes I bought with all the “tech features” that will help me avoid injuries and run better.

-Because I have a frugal mindset, I don’t feel pressured to keep up with fads and trends, and I no longer feel envious when my friends have the latest gadgets – I’m simply happy for them, and don’t feel stressed about “missing out”.
+Because I have a frugal mindset, I don’t feel pressured to keep up with fads and trends, and I no longer feel envious when my friends have the latest gadgets – I’m simply happy for them and don’t feel stressed about “missing out.”

 Because I’d rather fix broken stuff first myself before bringing them to the repair shop or buying a new one, I am able to learn useful skills – and this is the reason why I know how to fix a broken umbrella, which my friends find really awesome.

-I could go on and on but as you can see, being frugal has given me the opportunity to see life in a different way than most people can.
+I could go on and on, but as you can see, being frugal has given me the opportunity to see life in a different way than most people can.